-We also know strong networks are essential for turning bold plans into real-world change.
+Authorities and city-regions shouldn’t face this challenge alone.
+We know that strong networks are essential for turning bold plans into real-world change.
 That’s why we’ve created a host of programmes and projects linking councils, climate innovators and local communities.
-With demand for ‘shovel-ready’ sustainability projects greater than ever, our networks connect policymakers and funders with inspiring examples of proven success.
+With demand for ‘shovel-ready’ sustainability projects greater than ever, our networks connect policymakers and funders with inspiring examples of proven success, boosting knowledge-sharing and collaboration.

 In three regions of the UK, Ashden is helping local authorities work together to drive down emissions and create happier, healthier communities.
 Each of the three hubs has a different focus, chosen based on feedback from the region’s local authorities.